THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 b) any other member who identifies himself by production of a current Association membership card; or

-any properly authorised Bailiff; or
+c) any other properly authorised Bailiff; or

-c) any person being an owner or tenant or the authorised representatives of an owner or tenant of land crossed by Association waters or of any adjoining land.
+d) any person being an owner or tenant or the authorised representatives of an owner or tenant of land crossed by Association waters or of any adjoining land.

 B.2 Leaving Water on failure to produce Membership Card